-The first step that needs to be undertaken when beginning a debt reduction strategy requires a thorough review of your budget.
+The first step that needs to be undertaken when beginning a debt reduction strategy requires a thorough review of your budget, says the Fifth Third expert.
 You will need to gather up all of your financial information to evaluate where your money is going.
 Then you will need to decide where you can cut back on spending.
 This may mean cutting down on dining out or other entertainment expenses or trips to the mall so be prepared for some changes in your lifestyle.
 After all, this is probably how you ended up with your credit card balances where they are in the first place!

 Setting Your Goals